Trump adviser Miller grilled about Trump’s speech on Jan. 6

 Miller was questioned for roughly eight hours Thursday by the House committee investigating the riot, which occurred when large crowds of Trump supporters stormed the building in hopes of preventing Congress from certifying the results of the 2020 presidential election won by Democrat Joe Biden.

 Miller’s appearance grew contentious at times times, particularly as he pushed back against claims that Trump’s speech contained incendiary, coded language that had spurred his supporters to act, according to two people familiar with the questioning.
-They spoke on condition of condition to anonymity to describe the back-and-forth during the closed interview.
+They spoke on condition of anonymity to describe the back-and-forth during the closed interview.

-That language included Trump’s repeated of the word “we” to address his supporters.
+That language included Trump’s repeated use of the word “we” to address his supporters.
 At one point during the speech, Trump said: “We fight like hell.
 And if you don’t fight like hell, you’re not going to have a country anymore.”

 Miller rejected the significance of that language, the people said, arguing that personal rhetoric like that has been used in American politics going back to the Declaration of Independence and the Gettysburg Address.